Research

 How people actually bond, the measurable conditions under which real connection forms, deepens and lasts.

-Eighteen peer-reviewed sources, meta-analyses, landmark experiments, a U.S. federal advisory and contemplative-neuroscience reviews, organised under the six claims that underpin our work.
+Eighteen sources: peer-reviewed studies, meta-analyses, landmark experiments, a U.S. Surgeon General advisory and contemplative-neuroscience reviews, organised under the six claims that underpin our work.

 Even short exchanges with someone new reliably improve mood and belonging, and we badly underestimate that beforehand.